TheRensselaerIDEA/TrialEquityApplication/README.md

   <img width="80%" height="auto" src="/images/fig3.jpg">
 </p>
 <p align="center">
-<em>The Log Disparate Impact equity levels of subgroups defined over gender, age, race/ethnicity, and education level and the corresponding function of observed rate for subgroup Non-Hispanic White in ACCORD, with significance level = 0.05, lower equity threshold = 0.2, and upper equity threshold = 0.4.</em>
+<em>The Log Disparate Impact equity levels of subgroups defined over gender, age, race/ethnicity, and education level and the corresponding function of observed rate for subgroup Non-Hispanic White in RCT, with significance level = 0.05, lower equity threshold = 0.2, and upper equity threshold = 0.4.</em>
 </p>

 The figure below compares two RCTs from type-2 diabetes on univariate analysis.
 We can first compare the equity levels by colors and then go to details by examining the numerical values of equity.
-For the two RCTs shown here, the first example RCT is more equitable then the ACCORD since more subgroups are fallen into the equitable level and have lower values.
-A meaningful comparison usually happens for the same disease.
+For the two RCTs shown here, the example RCT is more equitable than the ACCORD since more subgroups are fallen into the equitable level and have lower values.
+A meaningful comparison usually happens for studies of the same disease.
 <p align="center">
   <img width="80%" height="auto" src="/images/fig4.jpg">
 </p>